 In Massachusetts, there are several potential ways to get a divorce.
 The way you choose largely depends on whether you and your spouse agree on the terms of your divorce and your personal preference.
 If you are confused about your options, you can talk to a Massachusetts divorce attorney for assistance.

-An uncontested divorce in Massachusetts, or 1A divorce, is one in which the parties agree on the material terms of their divorce.
+An uncontested divorce in Massachusetts, or 1A divorce, one in which the parties agree on the material terms of their divorce.
 For an uncontested divorce, there must be a complete agreement by the spouses of all material terms (by the time they file the separation agreement), including:

 - Property division